Hollywood Beauty: Linda Darnell and the American DreamBy Ronald L. Davis

 LOL

-That lovely jewel of a blogger Merriam posted this a while ago, and of course I missed it!
+Merriam posted this a while ago, and of course I missed it!
 What is this ‘it’ I refer to?
 Only her completely true/shout AMEN to the heavens post about how gloves need to come back in style.
 But not just gloves; hats, skirts, tights.
 In short, everything that made a woman look elegant and lovely back in yesteryear and which is being sorely missed in the here and now.
 So Merriam tagged us to post what needs to come back in style.
 She pretty much covered the list.
 But I can think of something else that I want to add to my wardrobe, because I hate slumming around in sneakers and hoodies.
 Nothing in my closet reminds me of Lisa Carol Fremont; sure I have my share of slim dresses, but when am I ever going to wear them causally?
 Merriam also made a point to mention that dresses are not worn casually anymore, as they once were so stunningly.

 Ok, so here is what I want back: